Noobees

-Noobees is an esports teen drama television series filmed entirely in Bogota, Colombia and produced by Viacom International Studios, and MediaPro Studios.
+Noobees is a Colombian esports teen drama television series filmed entirely in Bogota, Colombia and produced by Viacom International Studios, and MediaPro Studios.
 The series premiered on Nickelodeon worldwide, except for United States, on 17 September 2018, followed by its debut in Colombia on RCN Televisión on 6 October.
 The series had been renewed for a second season, released in March 2020.
 The series stars Michelle Olvera, best known for her character in the Telemundo series La Doña.

 Synopsis

 NooBees revolves around the trajectory of a group of teenagers who have the opportunity to fulfill their biggest dream: participate in the Esports Championship.
 For this they create "NooBees", an esports team that will compete for the title of Professional Video Games League.